wolfSSL/wolfBoot/IDE/Renesas/e2studio/RA6M4/Readme.md

 ### 5) Download the app V1

 You can convert the binary file to hex format and download it to the board by Flash Programmer.
 The partition starts at "0x00010000".

 ```
 $ aarch64-none-elf-objcopy.exe -I binary -O srec --change-addresses=0x00010000 app_RA_v1.0_signed.bin app_RA_v1.0_signed.hex
 ```

-### 6) Execute initial boot
+### 6) Execute inital boot

 Now, you can download and start wolfBoot program by e2Studio debugger.
 After starting the program, you can see the partition information as follows.
 If the boot program succeeds integrity and authenticity check, it initiate the application V1.

 ```
 | ------------------------------------------------------------------- |